-If Tower runs in an HA mode, but the database is not run in an HA or replicated mode, you still have a single point of failure for your Tower infrastructure.
+If Tower runs in a redundancy setup, but the database is not run in a redundant or replicated mode, you still have a single point of failure for your Tower infrastructure.
 The Tower installer will not set up database replication; instead, it prompts for database connection details to an existing database (which needs replication).